 V: What do you feel is the purpose of this short film?

-L: Yes, social media and digital technology is so much at the forefront of my daily life that it provides a constant invitation for me to respond to it as a filmmaker.
+L: Yes, social media and digital technology are so much at the forefront of my daily life that it provides a constant invitation for me to respond to it as a filmmaker.

 V: How do you feel about technology/social media in today’s society?
-Do you feel it is effecting peoples lives way more than they realise?
+Do you feel it is affecting peoples lives way more than they realise?

 L: I don’t think I’m qualified to provide a rigorous analysis on the moral psychology of social media, but yes, probably.
 It reshapes how people initiate and maintain almost every type of significant social bond they have, and I’m fascinated by those implications.

-V: I believe this film has great potential to be used for educational purposes, what are you thoughts on this?
+V: I believe this film has great potential to be used for educational purposes, what are your thoughts on this?